damilolaedwards/solidity-qa/README.md

 ## License

-Crytic Assistant is released under the MIT License.
+Solidity-QA is released under the MIT License.